thiyagu06/leetcode-kotlin/README.md

 LeetCode Solutions
 ==================

-LeetCode solutions in Kotlin (v1.2) (and a few in Java, for problems where Kotlin wasn't available).
+LeetCode solutions in Kotlin (and a few in Java, for problems where Kotlin available).

+Notes:
-Most problems have basic unit tests as well.
+* Most problems have basic unit tests as well.
-Uses Gradle for build.
-Includes some Kotlin extensions.
+* Kotlin version 1.2.x
+* Gradle build